 Wilson also expressed concern that the deadly terrorist assault “will fan the flames of patriotism.”

-Wilson views the war in Iraq as a huge political blunder by the Bush administration, a blunder founded on a fundamental misunderstanding of what motivates America’s enemies.
-Moreover, he characterizes as assaults on civil liberties the Patriot Act and other post-9/11 anti-terrorism measures instituted by the U.S. government.
-“Away from home,” says Wilson, “we are engaged in a war that robs us of our energies and steals from our national treasury.
+Wilson viewed the 2003 war in Iraq as a huge political blunder by the Bush administration, a blunder founded on a fundamental misunderstanding of what motivates America’s enemies.
+Moreover, he characterized as assaults on civil liberties the Patriot Act and other post-9/11 anti-terrorism measures instituted by the U.S. government.
+“Away from home,” said Wilson, “we are engaged in a war that robs us of our energies and steals from our national treasury.
 That it is a war based on false premise and carried out with escalating misconduct and protracted deception is not our immediate concern.
 A more pressing matter is that the foundation upon which this country has stood from its inception is in danger of crumbling from assaults upon its principles and the articles that guarantee our liberties. . . .
 [O]ur enemies are not mad, bloodthirsty fanatics who exist only to kill.
 They are intelligent men who believe they have valid political agendas.
 We ignore that at our peril.
 It is we who are at the crossroads.
 This is the history we are making.
 Each and every day.
 Millions of children, born and unborn, will travel roads we have hacked out of the underbrush of the events of 9/11. . . .
 We cannot allow the values that were developed by generations of Americans — values that were tested and proven on the battlefield — to be scattered like so much cotton in the wind.
 You are either going to have civil liberties as defined and guaranteed by the Constitution, or you’re not.
 You can’t have some and not others.
 You cannot be ambiguous about the Constitution.
 You cannot assault its articles in the name of patriotism.
 No matter how dire the circumstances.”

 Much of this profile is adapted from 57 Varieties of Radical Causes, published by Ben Johnson in September 2004.